DESI-UR/VAST/VoidFinder/README.md

 VoidFinder doesn't yet have any pre-built wheels or distribution packages, so clone the repository from https://github.com/DESI-UR/Voids.git

-VoidFinder will install like a normal python package via `python setup.py install` from the `/python/` directory (`Voids/VoidFinder/python/`)
+VoidFinder will install like a normal python package via the shell command `python setup.py install` from the `/python/` directory (`Voids/VoidFinder/python/`).
+And remember, this will attempt to install VoidFinder into the `site-packages` directory of whatever python environment you're using.
+To check on that, in a normal unix shell you can type `which python` and it will give you a path like `/usr/bin/python` or `/opt/anaconda3/bin/python` which lets you know which python binary your `python` command actually points to.

-Or, if you're working on it, you can do a `python setup.py develop` which essentially installs a symlink into your python environment which points back to this directory.
+Or, if you're actively developing on VoidFinder, you can do a `python setup.py develop` instead of `python setup.py install` which essentially installs a symlink into your python environment's `site-packages` directory, and the symlink just points back to wherever your local copy of the VoidFinder directory is.

 If you're developing VoidFinder and need to rebuild the cython, from the `/python/` directory run: